DylanD75/RocketRob/README.md

 # RocketRob

 ## Summary
 **RocketRob** is a Unity game that was released to the IOS App Store through Aphy Games.
-The game is a pixelated 2D platform-style that depicts a character named Rob attempting to reach as high as possible in the sky!
+The game is a pixelated 2D platform-style game that depicts a character named Rob attempting to reach as high as possible in the sky!
 He is equipped with a rocket launcher that rapidly propels him away from the fired rocket, which is his main form of gaining height.
 He needs to dodge heat-seeking spike bombs and massive falling meteors and grab power-ups to help his mission.
 The inspiration for the game came from the classics Doodle Jump, Flappy Bird, and Jetpack Joyride.

 <div style="text-align: center; gap: 20px;">
     <img src="RocketRob_Phone.png" width="300"/>